• Menu

 5 Things Medicaid Lawyers Want You To Know

-May 3, 2018 by Jeffrey A. Nirenstein, Estate Planning Attorney
+May 3, 2018 // by Barry D. Horowitz, Estate Planning Attorney

-Nirenstein, Horowitz & Associates can help you to understand how Medicaid works, why you might need to become eligible for it, and what steps you can take to try to ensure that you can get Medicaid when you need it.
-You should reach out to our Medicaid lawyers to find out about the assistance that we can offer you.
-You can also read on to learn about five key things that Medicaid lawyers want you to know. ‘
+Nirenstein, Horowitz & Associates can help you to understand how Medicaid works, why youĀ might need to become eligible for it, and what steps you can take to try to ensure that you can get Medicaid when you need it.
+You should reach out to our Medicaid lawyers to find out about the assistance that we can offer you.Ā You can also read on to learn about five key things that Medicaid lawyers want you to know. ‘

 Medicaid is Not Just for Poor People

 One of the biggest misconceptions about Medicaid is that it is only for poor people.
-Because so many people do not realize that Medicaid could actually be invaluable to them in their own situation, far too many people who could benefit from the creation of a Medicaid plan do not ever end up making one.
+Because so many people do not realize that Medicaid could actually be invaluable to them in their own situation, far too many people who could benefit from the creation of aĀ Medicaid plan do not ever end up making one.

 Medicaid Can Subsidize and Supplement Medicare

 Seniors often think Medicare will be the only insurance coverage they need, but this isn’t true for most.
-Medicare has high premiums and coinsurance costs and does not cover many important things such as nursing home care.
+Medicare has high premiums and coinsurance costs and does not cover many important things such asĀ nursing home care.
 Medicaid pays for many different things Medicare will not pay for and also helps lower-income seniors to pay Medicare premiums and even Medicare coinsurance expenditures and deductibles, depending upon household income.

 Medicaid May Be The Only Way to Pay for a Nursing Home